stac-extensions/ml-model/README.md

 ## Scope & Vision

 The goal of the STAC ML Model Extension is to provide a way of cataloging machine learning (ML) models that operate on Earth observation (EO) data described as a STAC catalog.
-The metadata related to machine learning models and their related artifacts (e.g. training data, performance  metrics, etc.) can be extremely broad.
-This extension limits its scope to ML model metadata that aids in the discoverability and usability/reusability of these models for the following types of use-cases:
+The metadata related to machine learning models and their related artifacts (e.g. training data, performance  metrics, inference requirements etc.) can be extremely broad.
+This extension limits its scope to ML model metadata that aids in the discoverability and usability/reusability of these models for inference (model prediction).
+The spec also places emphasis on providing model card information for each model, so that users understand the performance and limitations of the model.
+Therefore, the main use case for this extension is as follows:

 - **Adoption of Models in Analytic Pipelines**